Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 });

-If you're new to Ethereum development, don't worry!
-Tevm serves as an excellent learning platform for both Ethereum and TypeScript:
+Tevm is a great learning platform for both Ethereum and TypeScript: